Welcome to Sky High Girls Volleyball – 2013/2014

 Q. When did Sky High begin and how successful has the program been over the years?

-Sky High began in 1989 (celebrating our 24th season this year) and we have become one of the largest and most successful programs over the years.
-Sky High has won eight National Championships over the last eight years.
-More than 97% of our JO players have received a scholarship to compete at the collegiate level over the past many years.
+Sky High began in 1989 (celebrating our 25th season this year) and we have become one of the largest and most successful programs in the nation.
+Sky High has won eight National Championships over the last ten years.
+More than 97% of our JO players have received a scholarship to compete at the collegiate level.
 Most college coaches will tell you Sky High is regarded as one of the most respected programs across the country for its excellence.
+According to Rick Kern.com Sky High is ranked #2 in the nation for the most athletes receiving a DI scholarship.
+In fact, Sky High was ranked #1 in the nation this past season for the most athletes in the class of 2013 continuing on to compete at the collegiate level.

 Q. Does my athlete have to attend all tryout dates?